 -v flag to pull down a specific version of Chef Habitat, eg:

 Q: Oh!
 A curl bash I (love||hate) those.

 A: Indeed they are divisive, we know, that's why we provide a few different ways for you to download.
 If you'd like to take a look at the script before running it, you can find it in the core Chef Habitat repo.

 hab across my server fleet?

-A: for the most part, we leave that up to you.
+A: For the most part, we leave that up to you.
 You could just use the aforementioned curl-bash with your provisioner of choice.
-If your app was dockerized with habitat then you won't even need to ask this question, because you'll have everything you need inside your container.
-We are working on first class mesos dc/os, cloudfoundry and kubernetes integrations - which you can keep up to date on in our best practices section and blog.
+If your app was dockerized with Chef Habitat then you won't even need to ask this question, because you'll have everything you need inside your container.
+We are working on first class Mesosphere DC/OS, Cloud Foundry, and Kubernetes integrations - which you can keep up to date on in our best practices section and blog.